 At times, rather than using the theory of logic and reasoning, we follow our gut instinct to understand things instinctively.
 Hacking is one such instance where this principle may be followed.
-We know, hackers can get access to your devices in surprising ways and manifest themselves into different avatars that we might not be aware of.
+Hackers can get access to your devices in surprising ways and manifest themselves into different avatars that we might not be aware of.
 IRC Clients, Trojans, Backdoors are some of the malicious programs that are used to hack computers.
-The least we can do is look for some possible indicators suggesting we might have been hacked and then look for some quick action against it.
+The least we can do is look for possible indicators suggesting we might have been hacked and then look for some quick action against it.
 Here’s how you can know if your Windows computer has been hacked.

 How do I know if my computer has been hacked?